Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

 \end{remark}

-\begin{remark}[Minimizing the Sum of MRTs] If, instead of minimizing the MRT of the entire set of targets, the user seeks to minimize the sum of each target's MRT, certain modifications have to be made.
-First, constraints~\eqref{mrt:z_w} are replaced by constraints~\eqref{mrt:z_w_2} such that the MRT decision variable is defined for each target.
-Second, objective function~\eqref{mrt:obj} is substituted by objective function~\eqref{mrt:obj2}, which encodes the sum of the MRTs.
+\begin{remark}[Minimizing the Sum of MRTs] If, instead of minimizing the MRT of the entire set of targets $\mathcal{P}$, the user seeks to minimize the sum of each target's MRT, the formulation has to be modified as follows.
+First, we drop decision variable $Z$ and propose decision variables $Z_{p} \in \mathbb{Z}_{\ge 0}$ to encode target $p$'s MRT.
+Then, objective function~\eqref{mrt:obj} is recast as objective function~\eqref{mrt:obj2}, and constraints~\eqref{mrt:z_w} are formulated as constraints~\eqref{mrt:z_w_2} to couple each target's $p$ decision variable $Z_{p}$ with the maximum coverage gap encoded in $w_{tp}$.

 \end{remark}